supsm/MCPPPP/README.md

 Packs should be modified to work with the mod(s)

 #### Mac
-Download `MCPPPP-mac` from releases or preview version
+Download `MCPPPP-mac.tar.gz` from releases or preview version
-Open a terminal window
-`cd` to the path of where you downloaded the file
+Navigate to where you downloaded the file and unzip it (double click)
-Run `./MCPPPP-mac`
-Open a finder window and go to where `MCPPPP-mac` is located (do not close terminal)
+Run (double click) the extracted file (`MCPPPP-mac`)
 Open `MCPPPP.properties` in a text editor
 Add the path of where your resourcepacks folder is
 Save and close
-Back in terminal, run `./MCPPPP-mac` again and wait for it to finish
+Run `MCPPPP-mac` again
 Packs should be modified to work with the mod(s)

 I don't have a mac to do any testing with, so some steps may be a bit vague.
 If you need further assistance there should be people on the discord server who can help you.